Faythe #9, The Vintner & Winemaker and As Ever,

 My first entre into the wine business was through the retail and distribution side.

-Yes, I have several businesses under my belt.
+I have several businesses under my belt.
 All I still own or help manage.
-This gave me insight into the three tier system and the unique nature of how wine is sold in the USA.
-It also enabled me to discover and get to know many small high end producers piquing my interest in winemaking and craving my own brand.
+Retail and distribution gave me insight into the three tier system and the unique nature of how wine is sold in the USA.
+It also enabled me to discover and get to know many small high end producers, piquing my interest in winemaking and craving my own brand.
 The learning never ends and my evolution in this business is ongoing.